Technical and further education: TAFE colleges by state/territory

 In most cases, TAFE campuses are grouped into TAFE institutions or institutes along geographic lines.
 Most TAFEs are given a locally recognised region of the country where they exclusively operate covering a wide range of subjects.

 A few TAFEs specialise in a single area of study.
 These are usually found near the middle of the capital cities, and they service the whole state or territory.
-For example, the Trade and Technician Skills Institute in Brisbane, from 1 July 2006, has specialised in automotive, building and construction, manufacturing and engineering, and electrical/electronic studies for students throughout Queensland and the William Angliss Institute of TAFE in Melbourne has specialised in food, hospitality and tourism courses for Victoria.
+For example, the TAFE Queensland SkillsTech in Brisbane, from 1 July 2006, has specialised in automotive, building and construction, manufacturing and engineering, and electrical/electronic studies for students throughout Queensland and the William Angliss Institute of TAFE in Melbourne has specialised in food, hospitality and tourism courses for Victoria.

 Australian Capital Territory

 In the Australian Capital Territory, these include: